byronwatt/CmdLineOptions/README.md

 ### ParseString

-At Microchip, we often have a utility program that we repeatedly with different arguments to do little things.
+At Microchip, we often have a utility program that we repeatedly execute with different arguments to do little things.
 As an optimization to reduce startup time, we allow that program to be called with a script file as input, so we use the ParseString() and Reset() functions to pretend the program was called again with different command line arguments.

 ### ParseOptionsOrError

-At Microchip, we found it is nice to allow changing options on the fly, e.g. one program can send a message to another program messages to adjust it's runtime flags,... the ParseOptionsOrError() can return an error message to the caller rather than exit'ing with the error message displayed to stderr.
+At Microchip, we found it is nice to allow changing options on the fly, e.g. one program can send a message to another program messages to adjust it's runtime flags,...
+ParseOptionsOrError() can return an error message to the caller rather than exit'ing with the error message displayed to stderr.

 ### xterm window title

-The projects that use this command line parser often use multiple windows for running the simulator and firmware and host code, so to help with keeping thing sorted, we modify the xterm window title inside ParseOptions to include the program name with:
+At Microchip, the projects that use this command line parser often use multiple windows for running the simulator and firmware and host code, so to help with keeping thing sorted, we modify the xterm window title inside ParseOptions to include the program name with:

 ```c++
 printf("\033]0;%s\007",window_title.c_str());